KumareshBabuNS/CloudFoundryTrainingLab/Microservices-Lab1-Setup.md

 ### You will need:

-- 	Code editor of choice like Atom
+- 	Code editor of choice

 - 	cURL (for windows): <https://curl.haxx.se/download.html#Win64>